rajattjainn/CV/yolo/Yolo v3/Pseudo Code.md

 Yolo Implementation:

-- Read and parse the config file
+- Read and parse the config file: "parse_cfg" function in neural_net.py
 - create a "global_detections" tensor
-- Create a network from it
+- Create a network from it the parsed cfg file
     - net layer
     - conv layer
     - shortcut layer